top of page

 Submission to Persecution

-There are many verses in Scripture that speak of Christians being persecuted or becoming martyrs.
+Many verses in Scripture speak of Christians being persecuted or becoming martyrs.
 It is important to evaluate these verses without preconceived expectations.
 Some people assume Christian pacifism and therefore might automatically read a verse about persecution as if it is prescriptive for all Christians in all situations.
-It needs to be considered whether such passages are prescriptive of godly behavior, or simply descriptive of an event or the implications of an event.
+It needs to be considered whether such passages are prescriptive of godly behavior, or simply descriptive of an event.

-It is also not unusual to encounter Christians who confuse any attack with persecution and neglect a careful consideration of events.
+Some confuse any attack against Christians as persecution and neglect a careful consideration of events.
 They tend to equate attacks on Christians with religious persecution simply because those attacked were Christian.
-But the act of violence may instead have simply been an act by one person against another or against a group of people who coincidentally happened to be Christian.
+But the act of violence may have simply been an act against others who coincidentally happened to be Christian.
 It may have been merely a crime.
-Bible passages about the persecution of Christians shouldn't be uncritically applied to mere criminal acts.

-This is an area with which I personally continue to wrestle.
-Where is the line between resistance and submission?
+This is an area with which I continue to wrestle.
+Where is the line between allowing resistance and submission?
 When is something genuinely persecution for the faith, and what are the legitimate responses?
-I provide this page as a glimpse into some of my wrestling.
+What constitutes a calling to submit to death, such as Christ going to the cross, that might disallow attempts to save your own life?

 Descriptive Passages